 Do You Have to Appear at an Arraignment Hearing?

 Depending on the charges, you may not have to appear at your arraignment.
 If you were arrested for a misdemeanor, your lawyer may be able to appear on your behalf.
-Certain charges will still require you to appear at your arraignment in California, such as domestic violence.
+However, certain offenses, such as domestic violence, will still require you to appear at your arraignment (in California).

-If you were arrested for committing a felony, you will have to attend your arraignment hearing.
-There are exceptions to this, such as if a judge accepts your written waiver.
-If your arraignment is held via video conferencing, then you do not have to show up in person.
+If you were arrested for committing a felony, you must attend your arraignment hearing.
+However, there are exceptions, such as if a judge accepts your written waiver.
+If the hearing is held via videoconferencing, you do not have to show up in person.

 What Happens If You Fail to Appear?